ehansis/til/pages/weighted_percentile_rank.md

 def weighted_percentile_rank(s):
     """Get weighted percentile rank

-    Highest rank is guaranteed to be 100.
+    Highest rank is guaranteed to be 100 (unless the input series is all zeros or empty).
     Equal values get the same (max) rank.

     Args: